Offering High Quality

 Encourage book lovers in the joy of reading, regardless of changing eyesight or difficulty holding a book, with audiobooks played over high-fidelity headphones.

 Invite authors to speak at your facility, and ensure patients can hear the reading clearly at the volume of their preference.

 Make sure no one misses the chance to yell bingo!
 Noise-isolating headphones ensure players hear the caller clearly with no distractions.

 Dancing & Yoga

 Encourage movement and connection, from dancing to chair yoga, even for bedbound or isolated patients.
-Our transmitters ensure the music can reach even on separate floors.
+Our transmitters ensure that music can reach across large areas.

 Help patients focus on a task at hand by eliminating distractions with comfortably fitting, noise-isolating headphones.

 Make it easier for patients to center themselves in moments of calm and quiet, with guided meditation and sound baths through noise-isolating headphones.